rhowsane/arm_master/docs/interface.rst

-AR Interface for wall-building
+AR Sandbox Interface for wall-building
 ==============================

 .. note::

-   This section describes making an interface in augmented reality (AR) that was designed to build a wall structure with bricks.
-The Microsoft Hololens was used to implement this, and demonstration videos can be found in the home page.
+   This section describes making an interface in augmented reality (AR) that was designed to freely build any structure with the given bricks.
+Microsoft Hololens was used to implement this, and demonstration videos can be found in the home page.